dmytroshevchuk/scalar_ruby/README.md

 `config.page_title`                        | Defines the page title displayed in the browser tab.    | API Reference `config.library_url`                       | Allows to set a specific version of Scalar.
 By default, it uses the latest version of Scalar, so users get the latest updates and bug fixes.   | https://cdn.jsdelivr.net/npm/@scalar/api-reference
 `config.scalar_configuration`              | Scalar has a rich set of configuration options if you want to change how it works and looks.
 A complete list of configuration options can be found [here](https://github.com/scalar/scalar/blob/main/documentation/configuration.md).   | {}
 `config.specification`                     | Allows users to pass their OpenAPI specification to Scalar.
-It can be a URL to specification or a string object in JSON or YAML format.    | https://cdn.jsdelivr.net/npm/@scalar/galaxy/dist/latest.yaml
+It can be a URL to specification or a string object in JSON or YAML format.    | nil

 Example of setting configuration options: